Orders are usually posted within 3-5 working days. See Delivery and Returns for details.

 Printing each colour

-I print each colour, usually the lightest first, allowing 2-3 days drying time between each colour.
+I print each colour, usually the lightest first, allowing 2-3 days of drying time between colours.
 The more colours overlap, the more important it is to allow that layer to dry.
-If I have lots of transparent ink in my mixed ink the layers take longer to dry.
+If I have lots of transparent ink in my mixed ink, the layers take longer to dry.
+I roll out my ink onto a glass surface and, using a rubber roller (or brayer), I roll thin layers of ink onto the raised surface of the lino block.

-Once the inked-up block is in place, I attach the tabbed-up paper to the Ternes Burton pins that are fixed onto my registration device.
-As I wind the handle of my pres, the bed feed between the rollers, applying pressure and transferring the ink to the surface of the paper.
-I’ll run a few test prints through to test that I have the correct pressure before printing onto my final paper.
-If there's not enough pressure the prints will be too light and with too much pressure I risk crushing my lino block.
-Each time I go back to ink up the block and repeat the process on the next sheet of paper.
+Once the inked-up block is in place, I attach the tabbed paper to the Ternes Burton pins on my registration device.
+As I wind the handle of my press, the bed feed between the rollers applies pressure and transfers ink to the paper surface.
+I’ll run a few test prints to test that I have the correct pressure before printing on my final paper.
+If there's not enough pressure, the prints will be too light, and with too much pressure, I risk crushing my lino block.

 Drying prints